 - A public network runs on an incentive system that motivates new users to sign up and maintains the network’s flexibility.

-- From the perspective of an operation that is decentralized, democratized, and authority-free, public blockchains present a particularly attractive answer.
+- From the perspective of an operation that is decentralized, democratized, and authority-free, public blockchains present a particularly attractive solution.

 Disadvantages:

-- Securing public blockchains has a few drawbacks, but their greatest drawback is how much energy is needed to keep them running.
+- Securing public blockchains has a few drawbacks, the most significant being the high energy consumption required to keep them running.

-- The issue is caused by a consortium blockchain that forces users to compete for rewards to grant the network access to their computing power.
+- The issue arises from a consortium blockchain that forces users to compete for rewards in order to contribute their computing power to the network.

 In contrast to public blockchain architecture, the private system is run entirely by participants who have been invited or who are members of a specific organization.